Let’s go out for … burgers

 Allot Yourself A Decent Amount Of Points® Values

-A small cheeseburger on a bun with condiments and vegetables is going to run 11 Points at McDonald's and 31 Points at TGI Friday's.
-There are ways to dress up some of the healthier options to bring that number down considerably (substituting turkey for beef, for instance), but when you start knocking off Points values, you're also more likely to knock off flavor.
+A small cheeseburger on a bun with condiments and vegetables is going to run 11 Points at McDonald's and 30 Points at TGI Friday's.
+There are ways to dress up some of the healthier options to bring that number down considerably (substituting with turkey or leaner beef, for instance), but when you start knocking off Points, you're also more likely to knock off flavor.
 And if we're going out instead of just whipping up a few patties at home, then losing the flavor kind of defeats the purpose.

 Types of Burgers

-(Remember to add 2 to 5 Points values to any numbers below to account for the bun.)
+(Remember to add 2 to 6 Points to any numbers below to account for the bun.)

 Chuck/beef: This is the classic All-American hamburger that we've all come to know and love.
-It's simply ground beef with anywhere from 20% fat and 10 Points value per 4 oz. cooked.
+It's simply ground beef (and 90% lean or leaner ground beef is a ZeroPoint food).

 Wagyu/Kobe: Fancier restaurants and bistros are beginning to make their burgers with Kobe beef.
 The cut, from Japanese cattle, offers better flavor because of the increased marbling but comes with a much higher price tag.

 Bison/Buffalo: Leaner and healthier, the bison burger may need to be dressed up a bit, as the lack of fat in the cut can lessen the flavor.
-Still, a leaner cut of meat will end up being healthier for you (4 oz. of ground bison is about 4 Points).
+Still, a leaner cut of meat will end up being healthier for you (93% lean ground bison is a ZeroPoint food).

 Ostrich: It's markedly harder to find an ostrich burger than a bison one, but when you do, your Tracker will thank you, as a quarter-pound of ostrich meat runs a Points value of just 4.

-Turkey: A quarter-pound of ground turkey will run you a Points value of just 6, and it's both tastier and a little less weird to eat than the ostrich.
-If you opt for 4 oz. of 94% lean turkey, it's only 4 Points value.
+Turkey: A quarter-pound of 90% lean or leaner ground turkey is a ZeroPoint food and it's both tastier and a little less weird to eat than the ostrich.

-Veggie: Because veggie burgers are a ground-up mash of beans, olives, onions, peppers, grains, cheeses, and pretty much any other non-meat option the chef would like to throw in, ranges can vary from 1 to 10 Points value.
+Veggie: Because veggie burgers are a ground-up mash of beans, olives, onions, peppers, grains, cheeses, and pretty much any other non-meat option the chef would like to throw in, ranges can vary from 2 to 8 Points.

 How can I make it healthier?

-• Casting aside the bun and eating just the meat may save around 5 Points values.
+• Casting aside the bun and eating just the meat may save around 5 Points.

 • Eating at a restaurant where the burgers are grilled and the fat is allowed to drip off will end up being healthier and tastier than at a diner or fast-food joint where the burgers are fried.